drbfraser/HHA-CommunityBasedRehabilitation/docs/CONTRIBUTION.md

 If the seed commands fail with an error related "relation 'cbr_api_zone' does not exist", it is likely you need to run the `docker exec cbr_django python manage.py migrate` command to create the DB structure.

+If you have branches A and B, where branch A has a new migration, to test branch A you must run:
+- `docker exec cbr_django python manage.py migrate`
+- `docker exec -it cbr_django python manage.py flush`
+- `docker exec -it cbr_django python manage.py seeddatabase`

+If you want to go back to branch B (which does not have the extra migration) you must first run `docker exec -it cbr_django python manage.py migrate cbr_api <last_common_migration>`, replacing the last parameter with the filename of the last migration file that both branches have, then repeat the 3 commands above.

+Sometimes, on web you must also clear the local storage to force a logout and refresh after this.
+Similarly on mobile you may have to uninstall the app from your emulator and run `npm start` again.

 ### 4. Start Developing!

 That's it!
 The frontend is now running on http://localhost:3000 and the backend is running on http://localhost:8000.
 Both the frontend and the backend should support hot reloading.